Skip to content

 - BRIDGING THE GAP – A WALK TOWARDS RECONCILIATION 2019 Join True North Aid in a walk towards reconciliation on the trails of Little Cataraqui Creek Conservation Area.
 Reflect upon Canada's past and present relationship with Indigenous peoples and learn how to take action for a better tomorrow.
 During the walk, information about Canada's history with Indigenous peoples will be available with suggestions on how… Continue Reading

-- HOCKEY CARES Part One is Complete - Part 2 to Attawapiskat in November!
-The Hockey Cares project is about building relationships between the youth of Attawapiskat and Oakville ON, through a common love of hockey.
-This exchange, supported by Experiences Canada, and many other donors and sponsors, will continue to be life-changing encounter for many of the… Continue Reading
+- HOCKEY CARES The Hockey Cares project is about building relationships between the youth of Attawapiskat and Oakville ON, through a common love of hockey.
+This exchange, supported by Experiences Canada, and many other donors and sponsors, will continue to be life-changing encounter for many of the youth who will experience another culture first-hand and strengthen relationships with… Continue Reading